Zeraphael/Top-100-Hospitals-in-africa/README.md

-              Chronic Disease Dashboard
+# Chronic Disease Dashboard

-An interactive Power BI dashboard developed by Zeraphael to visualize and analyze chronic disease indicators across the United States.
+An interactive Power BI dashboard developed by [Zeraphael](https://github.com/Zeraphael) to visualize and analyze chronic disease indicators across the United States.
 This tool assists public health professionals, researchers, and policymakers in understanding trends, disparities, and patterns in chronic disease prevalence.

+---

-📊 Project Overview
+## 📊 Project Overview

 Chronic diseases such as heart disease, cancer, and diabetes are leading causes of death and disability in the United States.
-This dashboard provides a comprehensive view of various chronic disease indicators, enabling users to:​
+This dashboard provides a comprehensive view of various chronic disease indicators, enabling users to:

-Monitor national and state-level trends.
+- Monitor national and state-level trends

-Identify disparities based on demographics.
+- Identify disparities based on demographics

-Support data-driven decision-making for public health interventions.​
+- Support data-driven decision-making for public health interventions

+---

-🚀 Features
+## 🚀 Features

-Interactive Visualizations: Dynamic charts and graphs for easy data interpretation.
+- **Interactive Visualizations**: Dynamic charts and graphs for easy data interpretation

-State Comparisons: Compare indicators across different states.
+- **State Comparisons**: Compare indicators across different states

-Trend Analysis: Observe changes over time for various health indicators.
+- **Trend Analysis**: Observe changes over time for various health indicators

-Demographic Breakdown: Analyze data based on age, gender, and race/ethnicity.​ 📁 Project Structure chronic_diseaes_dashboard/
+- **Demographic Breakdown**: Analyze data based on age, gender, and race/ethnicity

+---

+## 📁 Project Structure

+chronic_diseaes_dashboard/
 ├── data/
 │   ├── raw/                # Original datasets